andik101/redis-kubernetes/README.md

 ### Using password
-In this case is not used a username and password for accessin the redis service.
+In this case is not used a username and password for accessing the redis service.

 To use a password file for Redis you need to create a secret containing the password.